Powerage: Recording and composition

 Powerage is the first AC/DC album to feature bassist Cliff Wiliams.

 According to the Murray Engleheart book AC/DC: Maximum Rock & Roll, several songs that appeared on Powerage were started in July 1977 during the band's first rehearsals with Williams at Albert Studios, including "Kicked in the Teeth", "Up to My Neck in You", an early version of "Touch Too Much" (which later appeared on the follow-up album Highway to Hell), and possibly "Riff Raff".
 The Powerage sessions officially got going in January 1978 and stretched over a period of about eight weeks.
 Atlantic Records executives in the United States complained that the album did not contain a radio-friendly single, so with the first pressings of Powerage ready to go in the UK, the band complied and recorded "Rock 'n' Roll Damnation".
-The song, which features handclaps and maracas and does not have a traditional guitar solo, was released in Britain at the end of May and reached #24, the best performance yet by an AC/DC single.
+The song, which features handclaps and maracas and does not have a traditional guitar solo, was released in Britain at the end of May and reached No. 24, the best performance yet by an AC/DC single.
 However, Powerage was ultimately the final Bon Scott-era studio album the band recorded with the team of Harry Vanda and George Young, who had produced all of the band's albums up to that point (George was the older brother of Angus and Malcolm; he and Vanda had enjoyed their own pop success with the Easybeats in the 1960s), the feeling from Atlantic being that a more commercial producer might do wonders for the band's profile in the lucrative American market.